The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 - Use a sheer curtain or drape in the window to prevent direct sunlight.

-- If you are planning to keep these plants outdoors, make sure to keep them at a partially shaded spot like below a tree or near a wall.
+- If you plan to keep these plants outdoors, keep them in a partially shaded spot below a tree or near a wall.

-- In winter times, keep the plant near a window at all times to provide sufficient light.
+- In winter, keep the plant near a window to provide sufficient light.

 2. Watering Requirements